Hostname registration allows campus patrons to associate names (i.e. hostnames) to their network devices as identified by their IP address.

 There are two types of host names available through this order page: an A Record and a C Name.

-For other types of DNS records (such as MX, NS, PTR, etc.) please contact the Operations and Service Center.
-Users or agents will fill out a generic order form or send an email to Network Engineering including the user's correct name, contact information, and the user's request.
+For other types of DNS records (such as MX, NS, PTR, etc.) please contact the Operations and Service Center (801-422-4000 or firstname.lastname@example.org).
+Agents will fill out a generic order form or send an email -- on behalf of the user -- to Network Engineering.
+These order forms or emails should include the user's correct name, contact information, and the user's request.

 This service is available to all active campus patrons including faculty, employees and students.
 It is not available to alumni, retirees or other non-active patrons.